0xKayala/0xKayala/README.md

 ## Knowledge Bases 💡

 - [OWASP Secure Coding Checklist](https://github.com/0xKayala/OWASP-Secure-Coding-Checklist) - This is a Checklist of OWASP Secure Coding Practices.
-- [Custom Nuclei Templates](https://github.com/0xKayala/Custom-Nuclei-Templates) - A Community curated list of templates for the nuclei engine to find security vulnerabilities.
+- [Custom Nuclei Templates](https://github.com/0xKayala/Custom-Nuclei-Templates) - A community-curated list of templates for the nuclei engine to find security vulnerabilities.
-- [Bug Bounty Templates](https://0xkayala.github.io/bugbounty/) - A Curated templates of various vulnerabilities of Bug Bounty Hunting
+- [Bug Bounty Templates](https://0xkayala.github.io/bugbounty/) - A curated set of templates for various vulnerabilities of Bug Bounty Hunting
-- [A-to-Z-Vulnerabilities](https://github.com/0xKayala/A-to-Z-Vulnerabilities) - This is a Kind of Dictionary which contains all kinds of Web Applications and Network Security Vulnerabilities and other security concepts in an Alphabetical Order
+- [A-to-Z-Vulnerabilities](https://github.com/0xKayala/A-to-Z-Vulnerabilities) - This is a Kind of Dictionary which contains all kinds of Web Applications and Network Security Vulnerabilities and other security concepts in alphabetical order
 - [Common Protocols](https://github.com/0xKayala/Common-Protocols) - A Dictionary of Common-Protocols such as TCP, UDP, ICMP and VoIP
 - [Networking Key Terminology](https://github.com/0xKayala/Networking-Key-Terminology) - Networking Key Terminologies